 What causes water damage in most homes?

 Water damage in the home can happen as a result of natural or artificial causes.
-Natural events that may result in water damage include flooding from heavy rainfall or frozen pipes due to extremely cold weather.
+Natural events that may result in water damage include basement flooding from heavy rainfall or burst pipe emergencies due to extremely cold weather.
 But you can avoid these issues.

 Most water damage that happens in homes is preventable; caused by homeowners’ negligence or ignorance.
 For instance, you can prevent water damage from clogged gutters, leaky appliances, blocked drains, and leaking water pipes.